 Ok, so how did parakeets come to London really?
 Unfortunately, the truth appears to be a lot more boring than any of these urban legends would have you believe.

-Although scientists can’t pinpoint the date or location that birthed the flocks of green parrots in London, they can tell you that they did not originate from a single place or a single time.
+Although scientists can’t pinpoint the date or location that birthed the flocks of green parrots with absolute certainty, they can tell you that they did not originate from a single place or a single time.

 It makes sense when you think about it.
 Londoners’ affinity for keeping parakeets as pets stretches back hundreds of years.
 It was almost inevitable that some were going to escape into the wild.

 Recorded sightings of wild parakeets in London date back to 1893 when a pair were reported in Dulwich.
-They grew in frequency, to the point that today no-one would think to even report it – doing so akin to reporting seeing a pigeon on Trafalgar Square.
+They grew in frequency, to the point that today no one would think to even report it – doing so would be akin to reporting seeing a pigeon on Trafalgar Square.

 Part of their success can be ascribed to London’s abundance of green spaces (it falls within the UN definition of a forest after all).
 Used to the much colder climes of regions like the lower parts of the Himalayas, London, with its relatively warm and wet winters is no challenge.